-Ann Savoy is a lot of things: a musician, scholar, ethnomusicologist, mother, and world traveler.
+Ann Savoy is a lot of things: a musician, scholar, mother and world traveler.
 One thing she’s not is boring.

 Besides traditional Cajun music, Savoy is also drawn to the songs of Billie Holiday, Blue Lu Barker and Ruth Brown.
-Savoy’s range makes her a welcome performer around the world.
+Such versatility makes Ann Savoy a welcome performer around the world.

 Connect with Ann Savoy